-11 Joseph Harkness, Sandra Newman.
-Differential effects of homeownership on children from higher- and lowerincome families.
+&lt;sup>11 Joseph Harkness, Sandra Newman.
+Differential effects of homeownership on children from higher- and lower-income families.
 Journal of Housing Research.
 Washington: 2003.
 Vol. 14, Iss.
 1; pg.
-1 explain increased educational attainment and higher lifetime annual incomes of homeowners' children.12 Research has also confirmed that access to economic and educational opportunities are more prevalent in neighborhoods with high rates of homeownership and community involvement.13 Boehm and Schlottmann show that the average child of homeowners is significantly more likely to achieve a higher level of education and, thereby, a higher level of earnings.
-The authors further find the housing tenure of parents plays a primary role in determining whether or not the child becomes a homeowner.14
+1 levels of achievement in math and reading and fewer behavioral problems (which often carry over into reduced deviant behavior in later years).
+Better social outcomes arise as parents provide a more supportive environment for their children.
+These factors, as well as many others, help explain increased educational attainment and higher lifetime annual incomes of homeowners' children.
+Research has also confirmed that access to economic and educational opportunities are more prevalent in neighborhoods with high rates of homeownership and community involvement.
+Boehm and Schlottmann show that the average child of homeowners is significantly more likely to achieve a higher level of education and, thereby, a higher level of earnings.
+The authors further find the housing tenure of parents plays a primary role in determining whether or not the child becomes a homeowner.

-Finally, a recent study examining whether homeownership has positive effects on the academic achievement of children finds significant effects of home environment, neighborhood quality, and residential stability on the reading and math performance of children between the ages of three and twelve.15 Because it appears that educational outcomes were strongly influenced by homeownership and residential stability, the authors suggest that government policies that promote homeownership or residential stability should be considered as part of any strategy to improve education.
+Finally, a recent study examining whether homeownership has positive effects on the academic achievement of children finds significant effects of home environment, neighborhood quality, and residential stability on the reading and math performance of children between the ages of three and twelve.
+Because it appears that educational outcomes were strongly influenced by homeownership and residential stability, the authors suggest that government policies that promote homeownership or residential stability should be considered as part of any strategy to improve education.